Virtual Conference Information

 Virtual NCVBA conference attendees will have access to all NCVBA sessions live-streamed, as well as access to the conference app for the opportunity to network and engage with presenters and attendees from a distance.
 Virtual conference attendees will also have access to CLE credits for attending the conference virtually.

 COVID-19 Vaccine Information

-As we have previously announced, the 2021 conference will be a hybrid event with in-person and virtual options as explained on the left.
+The 2022 conference will be a hybrid event with in-person and virtual options as explained on the left.

 For more information regarding COVID-19 and vaccinations, please visit the Center for Disease Control (CDC) website here.